kotomisak/routines-android/readme.md

 # 0. Steps to build (run) any app here
 Practical guide first:

-- Use the latest Stable or beta Android Studio version
+- Use the latest beta Android Studio version
 - In proper mobile-appname directory, copy files from folder **extras/appname_sample** to folder **extras/appname**
 - In proper mobile-appname directory, rename files in **extras/appname** folder to have names just as this: **appname.properties** / **appname.jks**